JonathanReeve/text-to-time-series/README.md

 # Text-to-time-series

 Transforming a text into a collection of numerical time series for mathematical analysis.
+Work-in-progress.

 ## Ideas for time series representations of text